muggy8/improbable/have-and-havenot/U5fsaQzI.md

 I had expected that I would need to teach the champions I've summoned but Melody is definitely not a fighter and Phanna... is a lost cause...

-It was at this time, that Phanna spoke up and broke me out of my thought spiral, this time, before I could even start spiraling.
+It was at this time, that Phanna spoke up and broke me out of my thought spiral, this time before I could even start spiralling.

-How very Phanna like, I thought to myself as I found comfort in something I used to find annoying.
+How very Phanna like.
+I thought to myself as I found comfort in something I used to find annoying.

 "Mikay, it seems like Faster than Light travel is the only possibility left to explain what is happening here.
 Tell me, how exactly did you manage it?"

-Of course, the things that Phanna said doesn't make a lick of sense but somehow, I still found comfort hearing these nonsensical things from Phanna for some reason.
+Of course, the things that Phanna said didn't make a lick of sense but somehow, I still found comfort hearing these nonsensical things from Phanna for some reason.

 "I'm not sure what you're saying Phanna but I'm guessing you mean with Melody right?"

-Phanna gave me a condescending look but nodded to my question anyways.
+Phanna gave me a condescending look but nodded to my question anyway.

 "It's the same thing that happened to you.
 I performed a summoning ritual and she answered my call just like you did."